emqx/emqx-docs/en_US/modules/mnesia_authentication.md

 ![image-20200928141558866](./assets/auth_mnesia_5.png)

-When the client connects to EMQX, the builtin database authentication will obtain the Clientid and Username in the CONNENT message, and then match the password recorded in the database.
+When the client connects to EMQX, the built-in database authentication will obtain the Clientid and Username in the CONNENT message, and then match the password recorded in the database.
 Once the match is successful, the authentication is successful.

-The builtin database authentication also supports HTTP API operations.
+The built-in database authentication also supports HTTP API operations.
 For details, please refer to [Mnesia Authentication](https://docs.emqx.io/en/broker/latest/advanced/auth-mnesia.html).

 ### Access control data